kostagiolasn/NucleosomePatternClassifier/README.md

 ## Experiments
-The dataset we will use for our study consists of the the S. cerevisiae genome and is the similar dataset to that used in .Due to it being a commonly used dataset in previous studies, we can easily compare our results with that of previous experiments.
+The dataset we will use for our study consists of the the S. cerevisiae genome and is the similar dataset to that used in [1].Due to it being a commonly used dataset in previous studies, we can easily compare our results with that of previous experiments.

 Here, follows a description of the data files :